softwaremill/sttp/docs/conf/proxy.md

 SttpBackendOptions.httpProxy("some.host", 8080, "username", "password")
 ```

-If your backend implements `HttpClientBackend` and your proxy server requires Basic authentication, you will need to enable it by
+if you use a HttpClient-based backend (e.g. `HttpClientBackend`) and your proxy server requires Basic authentication, you will need to enable it by
 removing Basic from the `jdk.http.auth.tunneling.disabledSchemes` networking property, or by setting a system property of the same name to "".

 ```scala mdoc:compile-only